XDCFoundation/XDC-AlarmClock-Smart-Contract-Tool/README.md

 # Time Locked Smart Contracts
 ---
 Create Time locked smart contracts where the time is sourced from a Chainlink oracle.
+A user needs to specify the following to set up the smart contract:

-A user would specify an amount of XDC to be locked up, a date and time at which the locked XDC will be released, and an address for the released XDC to be sent to.
+   * Amount of XDC to be locked in smart contract
+   * A date and time at which the locked XDC will be released by the smart contract
+   * XDC address where the XDC will be sent after it is released by the smart contract

 # Table of contents
 ---